Early Childhood Council Information and FAQ

 What purpose does an ECC serve?

-The purpose of an ECC is to identify the unique needs of their community as they relate to early childhood.
+The purpose of an ECC is to identify the unique needs of the community in relation to early childhood and, subsequently, strategize and implement ways to improve outcomes for children.

 What should the goals of an ECC be?